nogards95TG/hermes-mq/.github/WORKFLOWS.md

 # GitHub Actions Workflows

-This directory contains the CI/CD workflows for Hermes MQ.
+This document describes the CI/CD workflows for Hermes MQ.

 ## Workflows